DataDog/documentation/content/en/logs/log_collection/csharp.md

 {{< tabs >}}
 {{% tab "Serilog" %}}

-Like many other libraries for .NET, Serilog provides diagnostic logging into files, console, and elsewhere.
-It has a simple set up, has a clean API, and is portable between recent .NET platforms.
+Like many other libraries for .NET, Serilog provides diagnostic logging into files, the console, and elsewhere.
+It has a clean API and is portable between recent .NET platforms.

 Unlike other logging libraries, Serilog is built with powerful structured event data in mind.